Take Action: Make a Plan

 You can also check out these tips for dealing with stress as you quit.

 When you quit smoking, the urge to smoke will come and go.
-But most cravings only last 5 to 10 minutes.
+Most cravings only last 5 to 10 minutes.

 Here are some ways to manage cravings:

-- Do something else with your hands, like washing them, taking a shower, or washing the dishes.
-Try doing crosswords or other puzzles.
+- Do something else with your hands, like washing them, sorting the mail, or washing the dishes.

 - Have healthy snacks ready, like carrots, apples, or sugar-free gum.